 Incorporate iron-rich foods in your diet to prevent a deficiency and having an annual blood test can show whether your iron level is normal.

 Vegan Sources of Iron

-Good plant sources of iron include spinach, parsley, vegan dark chocolate, cocoa powder, white beans , soybeans *, cooked swiss chard, cooked turnip greens, lentils, kidney beans, chickpeas, squash and pumpkin seeds, sesame seeds, sunflower seeds, flax seeds, cashews, pine nuts, hazelnuts, peanuts, almonds, pistachios, macadamia, molasses and edible seaweeds.
+Good sources of iron include spinach, parsley, vegan dark chocolate, cocoa powder, dried peaches, dried figs, raisins, white beans, soybeans *, cooked swiss chard, cooked turnip greens, lentils, kidney beans, chickpeas, squash and pumpkin seeds, sesame seeds, sunflower seeds, flax seeds, cashews, pine nuts, hazelnuts, peanuts, almonds, pistachios, macadamia, molasses and edible seaweeds.

 You also must think about including foods rich in vitamin C to help your body absorb the iron in your meals.
 Colorful fruits and vegetables contain vitamin C and can be found in guavas (did you know that guavas have more vitamin c than oranges?), oranges, kale, red peppers, broccoli, parsley, cabbage, kiwis, papaya, strawberries, grapefruit, and apples.

 Recommended Dietary Allowance (RDA) for Zinc